Implementation: Carrying Out the Plan

 In the face of increasing redevelopment on famed Music Row, the Metro Planning Commission recommended deferring zone change requests and asked the Planning Department to conduct an inventory of the cultural, artistic and historic resources of Music Row and lead a conversation on future growth and preservation of Music Row.

-Community meetings are currently underway, and details of the Music Row initiative's progress are provided on our Music Row Community Meetings page.
+Community discussions are currently underway, and details of the Music Row initiative's progress are provided on our Music Row Community Meetings page.